- For Staff

 My newest endeavour is a project dealing with the legacy of Sheila Burnford.
 Burnford is best known as the author of The Incredible Journey, but she also wrote five other books, two of which are on Northern and Arctic communities.
 This is a project that will, among other things, make Burnford's personal papers available to the public, produce a biography of one of Canada's most important twentieth century authors, produce a documentary film about her life, and connect the communities she visited in northern Canada with her records of their past.
 This is in partnership with the Thunder Bay Public Library.

-I am an adjunct researcher at the Canadian Centre of Arts and Technology at the University of Waterloo and an Executive member of the Canadian Association for Studies in Development.
-I am also on the Program Board for the Ethnografilm Film Festival in Paris, and on the Editorial Board of the Journal of Video Ethnography.
-Locally, I am the Chair of the Bay Street Film Festival Board and a past Vice-President of Finlandia Association of Thunder Bay, the proprietors of the Finnish Labour Temple, a national historic site that contains a small museum dedicated to Finnish Immigraiton and Settlement in Canada and is also the home of the famous Hoito Restaurant.
+I am on the Program Board for the Ethnografilm Film Festival in Paris, and on the Editorial Board of the Journal of Video Ethnography.
+Locally, I am the Chair of the Vox Popular Media Arts Festival Board and a past Vice-President of Finlandia Association of Thunder Bay.